Hall of Famer

 Jimmie Spencer.
 Photo Skiing History.

-Jimmie came to Ontario in 1976 to investigate the viability of developing a ski manufacturing facility.
-But the ski-making business proved to be too risky, and he and his family moved to Calgary in the hope of finding a new opportunity.
+In 1976, James moved to Ontario to investigate the viability of developing a ski manufacturing facility.
+When the venture proved too risky, he and his family relocated to Calgary in search of new opportunities.

-An invitation by Lake Louise Ski Area owner Rodney Touche to attend an industry barbecue at Touche’s vast ranch southwest of Calgary led to Spencer’s hiring as executive director for the Canada West Ski Areas Association, a moribund lobby group.
-From the beginning, Spencer and his wife Andy, who ran the office, held a vision for the ski industry.
+An invitation from Lake Louise Ski Area owner Rodney Touche to attend an industry barbecue at his ranch southwest of Calgary led to James being hired as executive director of the Canada West Ski Areas Association, then a struggling lobby group.
+From the start, James and his wife Andy, who managed the office, worked with a clear vision for the ski industry.

 • 2007 – Awarded the Order of British Columbia